wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![pytest](img/pytest-terminal.png)

 Ok, everything is fine.
+Open your Command Palette with `cmd/ctrl + p`:

+- Write *unit* and select *Python: Configure Unit Tests*.
+- Select *pytest*.
-Open your Command Palette `cmd/ctrl + p`, write *unit* and select *Python: Configure Unit Tests*, select *pytest* and finally the directory in which the test are stored, *tests* in our case.
+- Choose the directory in which the test are stored, *tests* in our case.

 Three things happened: